Classic pico de gallo! Also known as "salsa fresca", this summer-fresh salsa is bursting with ripe tomatoes and garden freshness.

 - Finely chop tomatoes and onion.

-- Mince garlic and chop cilantro, stems removed.
+- Mince garlic and chop cilantro, large stems removed.

 - Scoop out & remove seeds and ribs from jalapenos (using caution) and finely chop.

 - Combine all ingredients in a bowl and toss.
-Season well with salt, and adjust any flavors as desired.
+Season with salt to taste, and adjust flavors if desired.
 (More lime juice, cilantro, garlic, etc.)